In 2026, online gaming is more than just a pastime – it's a full-fledged industry of microtransactions, subscriptions and marketplace trade.

 Below we highlight what payment methods are best for online gaming, specifically considering the needs of online merchants.

-Real-time bank payments are growing fast as a payment method for gaming businesses.
+Real-time bank payments are growing fast as a payment method for gaming businesses, especially in Europe.
 These let players pay directly from their bank account, whilst merchants can benefit from instant settlement and significantly lower processing fees than cards.
 They also support fast withdrawals – essential for platforms where users sell gaming items or currencies.

 One of the best payment methods for gaming platforms, and very popular among Gen Z gamers for their speed, intuitiveness and mobile-friendliness, digital wallets work well for in-app and console purchases.
 They continue to gain traction in gaming thanks to their ease of use, biometric security and fast authorisation.
 Their integration with mobile and console platforms makes them ideal for impulse-driven in-game purchases or quick top-ups.
 However, their utility is often limited to deposits, with few options for withdrawing funds, something that becomes a drawback in peer-to-peer gaming environments or platforms with user marketplaces.
 For operators, the high processing fees and restricted payout functionality mean digital wallets are best used alongside more versatile methods rather than as a standalone solution.